cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 Finally, some adaptations for the containerized workloads are necessary:

 1. The [environment variables](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#app-system-env) `CF_INSTANCE_IP` and `CF_INSTANCE_INTERNAL_IP` will need IPv6 equivalents, or extension.
 2. Instance identity IDs, i.e. the certificates used by Envoy in the app container, need to support IPv6 addresses.
-Currently they are issued for the IPv4 address only.
+Currently, they are issued for the IPv4 address only.

 ### Silk
 1. Silk Daemon is responsible for retrieving the network lease for the cell from Silk Controller and providing it to the CNI Plugin.